 TGba Editor: Change the paragraphs below of this subclause as follows (#CID 7047):

-—A WUR ID for individually addressed FL WUR Wake-up frames.
+—A WUR ID for WUR Short Wake-up frames and individually addressed FL WUR Wake-up frames. (#7047)

 —A transmitter ID for WUR Beacon, WUR Discovery frames, and for broadcast WUR Wake-up frames sent by the AP corresponding to the transmitted BSSID.